Guns & Hoses Racing at I-80 Speedway

 Mark your calendars now for the 2021 event –

 Police Officers & Firefighters are invited to fill out an application to drive the FRF Race Car in this event.

 The Third Annual First Responders & Military Appreciation Night at I-80 Speedway will take place on Friday, July 2, 2021.
 The night will start out with a reverse tribute lap for first responders with police and fire vehicles from departments across the state participating.
 During intermission the Guns & Hoses Racing will take place This family-friendly event pits law enforcement against firefighters to see who can handle a race car with the most precision!
 Who will take home the gold, the Red or the Blue?

 How Guns & Hoses Racing at I-80 Speedway Works?

-The format was bump and run.
-One car was chosen at random to “bump” the rear bumper of a competitor of their choosing and then run two laps head to head.
-The loser was out, and the winner bumped another car for another two-lap race.
-The driver who survived to the end was crowned the champion.
-This year again, the winner was Adam A. Smith!
+The format is bump and run.
+One car is chosen at random to “bump” the rear bumper of a competitor of their choosing and then run two laps head to head.
+The loser is out, and the winner bumps another car for another two-lap race.
+The driver who survives to the end will be the champion.

-There was a 50/50 raffle with the proceeds going to the Foundation to help continue supporting first responders.
-This year the proceeds were close to $800!
+There will be a 50/50 raffle with the proceeds going to the Foundation to help continue supporting first responders, veterans, and their families with behavioral health services.

 2020 Guns & Hoses Racing at I-80 Speedway Winner